Benjamin D'Israeli (merchant): Life

 At first D'Israeli was employed at a moderate salary in the counting-house of Messrs.
 Joseph and Pellegrin Treves in Fenchurch Street.
 Here he made the acquaintance of Mr. Aaron Lara, a friend of the principals, and a prosperous City broker, who thought sufficiently well of him to introduce him to his family.
 In 1756 he married Aaron Lara's sister-in-law, Rebecca Mendes Furtado.
 She was the second daughter and fourth child of Gaspar Mendes Furtado (Portugal, Fundão, near 1695) and Clara Henriques de Lara, and was three years older than her husband.

 On his marriage with Rebecca Mendes Furtado, D'Israeli left the Messrs.
 Treves and established himself in New Broad Street as an Italian merchant, importing straw hats, marble, alum, currants, and similar merchandise.
 He soon found this occupation pall upon what his grandson calls his "ardent temperament", and in 1759 he obtained for himself an address at Sam's Coffee House, and devoted a large portion of his time to the more exciting operations of 'Change Alley.
-With capital, credit, and experience alike limited, it was not difficult to tell whither this was likely to lead.
+With capital, credit, and experience alike limited, it was not difficult to tell whether this was likely to lead.
 Within a few months he found himself in serious difficulties and beset with litigation.
 He resumed business, however, but with indifferent success, and, after struggling on for five more years, he suffered a further affliction in the loss of his wife.

 His fortunes were repaired by his second marriage, which took place in May 1765.
-The bride was Sarah Shiprut de Gabay Villareal, younger daughter of a prosperous city merchant, Isaac Syprut, whose mother had been a Villareal, and whose wife, Esther, was sister-in-law to Simon Calimani, then Chief Rabbi of Venice.
+His bride was Sarah Shiprut de Gabay Villareal, younger daughter of a prosperous city merchant, Isaac Syprut, whose mother had been a Villareal, and whose wife, Esther, was sister-in-law to Simon Calimani, then Chief Rabbi of Venice.